btcpayserver/odoo/payment_btcpay/README.md

 * Field Facade, keep default 'merchant'.

 On the tab "Configuration":
-* Set field "Payment Journal" to "Bank", you can click the dropdown and click on the suggestion "Bank"
+* Make sure field "Payment Journal" is set to "Bank", otherwise you can click the dropdown and click on the suggestion "Bank"
 * Now you can **save** the settings

+Check the payment method is enabled:
+* Go to  **Website** -> **Configuration** -> **Payment Methods**
+* Make sure "Pay with Bitcoin / Lightning Network" is active

+Congrats, all done.
+Do some testing to be sure all works.

 ![Payment Provider Settings](../payment_btcpay/static/description/BTCPayPaymentSettings.png)